brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ### Code folding
 ### Colours

-^ In this first part, we looked at things you can do yourself to make the code on your computer more readable.
+^ In this first part, we looked at things you can do to make the code on your screen more readable.
 This was the easy part because no other people are affected by these changes.

 ^ Next up, we'll talk about the structure of code.